About

 2011

-Submitted my minor thesis on donor-driven development to complete my Masters degree at 8 months pregnant.
+Submitted my minor thesis on donor-driven development to complete my Masters at 8 months pregnant.
 Became a mum and started my first consulting business.
 My one of favourite years of all time.

 The game-changing year.
 I launched The Grants Hub (bootstrapped with about $20,000 from selling our home) at 39 weeks pregnant.